Photo-culling is a very tedious and time-consuming process. It’s the nightmare of most professional photographers out there.

 FilterPixel uses its AI-driven programming to tag photos automatically.
 Thus, it allows for ease of access when viewing and grouping images together.

-FilterPixel not only automatically tags your photos with keywords but also tags images with errors detected.
+FilterPixel not only automatically tags your photos with keywords depending on the subject such as kiss, makeup, and hugs, but also tags images with errors detected.
 These can be errors due to focus issues, import issues, and many other undesirable camera qualities.
 This automatic tagging of undesired photos saves you time when manually viewing through your gallery.

 Again, if these weren’t enough to convince you, you can always try FilterPIxel’s free trial.
 It offers you to use FilterPixel for 14 days with 10,000 images.